johannesu/cnn-cells/readme.md

-# CNN segmentation of cell images
+# CNN cell detection

-This toy example shows how to train a 3-layered convolutional neural network in [Lasange](https://github.com/Lasagne/Lasagne) on cell images.
+This code show how to train a cell detector using a convolutional neural network in Lasagne [Lasange](https://github.com/Lasagne/Lasagne).
-After training the network performs segmentation using a sliding window.

 #### Getting started
 Look at [main.ipynb](main.ipynb).